Provider frequently asked questions

 - Data will have been ‘normalised’ which means that the coding has been sorted out (e.g. the 200 diabetes diagnosis codes in EMIS will be captured as having diabetes type 1 or diabetes type 2 etc.).

-- Individual patient data (i.e. full details) will be accessible to a GP practice only, where a patient is registered.
-All ‘drill down’ functionality in the registries and analytics will allow the GP to immediately see an identifiable list of their patients for any appropriate action to be taken.
-No one who does not have a legitimate relationship with a patient for the purposes of providing them with care, will have access to an individual patient's medical record.
+- Individual patient data (i.e. medical details) will only be accessible to health and care professionals who are providing a patient with care.
+All ‘drill down’ functionality in the registries and analytics will allow the health and care professional to immediately see an identifiable list of their patients for any appropriate action to be taken.
+Only those with a legitimate relationship with a patient for the purposes of providing them with care, will have access to an individual patient's medical record.

 - Population level data will be available as anonymised statistics (e.g. % who have blood pressure controlled) and will allow comparative analysis by GP practices, PCNs and/or boroughs.
 This is configurable and we can agree how this is done.
 These views can be accessible to those who need to see them, but they will not have access to patient identifiable data.